bytes-that-rhyme/template-jos-environment/README.md

   - download some extra Ubuntu packages like `mtools` and `dosfstools`, which were probably part of other packages back when the JOS directions were written.
   - delete package and build files to shrink the size of the final container.

+## System Requirements

+  - Docker (or compatible software like Podman)
+  - At least 2 GB of space.
+The container image is about 1.22 GB in size, but you'll need extra space for your source code and built operating system files.

 ## License

 Creative Commons Zero v1.0 license (which is basically public domain, no copyright).
 For full license text, see LICENSE file.